 Do you feel like the truth is ever-changing?
 Do you often find yourself anxious about knowing what is true and what isn’t?
-It doesn’t have to be that way!
-Truth is unchangeable.
-Truth is always true despite how one feels about it; even if no one believes the truth, it remains true.
+It doesn’t have to be that way! it is unchangeable and always true despite how one feels about it; even if no one believes the truth, it remains true.
 Let’s get into God’s Word with this topic!

-Truth is cut and dried, black and white, and it does not change.
+You looking for truth that is cut and dried, black and white, and it does not change.
+Check the Bible.
 So how can something so static and immovable evoke such powerful waves of emotion, both positive and negative?

 You are loved.
 You were created with a purpose.
 Nothing you do or say can disqualify you from God’s mercy unless you choose to remain separated from him.

 God is holy and righteous.
 He has revealed himself through everything he has created and no one can claim that they have not seen his nature.
 His anger burns against those who are wicked and who worship anything other than him.

 We can get a great feel from the Book of Psalms about God’s revealed glory and power through his creation.
 We can understand truth from God’s created order and this should lead us to praise God.